Teambook for Work and Project Scheduling

 To keep plans realistic:

-• Create internal or BAU projects
+• Create internal projects

 • Add recurring bookings for meetings, reviews, or support work